renuo/renuo-upload/README.md

 ```sh
 bower install https://git.renuo.ch/renuo/renuo-upload.git
 ```

 ### Using

+#### Complete Example

+Look into the example folder.
+You will find a well documented example.

 #### Initialzing

 * apikey is a string
-* element is a htmlelement or a string containg a id to a htmlelement
+* element is a htmlelement
 * [dropzoneOptions](http://www.dropzonejs.com/#configuration-options) passed to dropzone
 * callback when a file is uploaded successful (optional, it has a default one)